arrowarrow

 Before looking for salespeople, you should figure out how you want to pay sales representatives.
 Here are a few common commission structures:

-Tiered commission: In this structure, you increase the percentage reps receive after closing a certain number of deals or reaching specific revenue benchmarks.
+Tiered commission: In this structure you increase the percentage reps receive after closing a certain number of deals or reaching specific revenue benchmarks.
 This gives you a way to reward top performers, motivating reps to keep improving.
 It also helps new reps make a good income while they settle into their role.

-Multiplier commission model: This is a way to build customized compensation plans, though it's generally very complicated for you and your employee.
+Multiplier commission model: This is a way to build customized compensation plans, though it's generally very complicated for you and your employees.
 Simply put, you offer a basic revenue commission percentage and then multiply it by a preset number for each sales rep according to how successfully they met their quota.

 You should also figure out how you'll set your commission rates.
 Two common formats are:

-Revenue Commission: The rep's rate is based on the revenue they bring in.
+• Revenue Commission: The rep's rate is based on the revenue they bring in.
 This is more common when prices are fixed, so representatives can't alter the price to close a sale.
 It’s also common for businesses trying to scale or expand to a new area.

-Gross margin commission: You pay your sales rep a commission on the gross margin from what they sell.
+• Gross margin commission: You pay your sales rep a commission on the gross margin from what they sell.
 This means they receive a different amount in commission when selling a product with a gross margin of 40% instead of 60%.
 Since it incentivizes reps to get the best price, it's a good system when prices are negotiable.

 Determine How Big Your Team Should Be

-This means you can hire more reps, expanding a potential bottleneck in your business.
+This means you can hire more reps, eliminating a potential bottleneck in your business.
 As a result, you can focus on scaling other parts of your business.
 You should also try to hire more reps than you think you need because commission-based salespeople can sometimes turnover quickly.
 Having more people working at once avoids the risk of downtime in your sales cycle.

 Determine Where To Find Candidates